benjamin-mlr/first-align-then-predict/README.md

 # First Align, then Predict: Understanding the Cross-Lingual Ability of Multilingual BERT

-This repository includes pointers and scripts to reproduce experiments presented in our paper [First Align, then Predict: Understanding the Cross-Lingual Ability of Multilingual BERT](https://arxiv.org/abs/2101.11109) accepted at [EACL 2021](https://2021.eacl.org/)
+This repository includes pointers and scripts to reproduce the experiments presented in our paper [First Align, then Predict: Understanding the Cross-Lingual Ability of Multilingual BERT](https://arxiv.org/abs/2101.11109) accepted at [EACL 2021](https://2021.eacl.org/)

 ## Setting up